 Similarly, count distinct the subscription_id field but filter the data such that Cancelled_Date is not null (add WHERE clause into SQL).

 The difficulty in answering this question is that no standalone query can return two counts against the same field but with different filter criteria applied.
 As such, use Datasets in Chartio to independently execute the queries above and then merge the results using a Cross Join.
 The result will be a single row table with the results from questions 1 and 2 both represented.

 Add Column (Custom Formula): Round(100.0*"Cancelled Subscriptions"/"Total Subscriptions", 2)

 Single Value chart (apply percentage formatting in Chart Settings)

 SELECT COUNT(DISTINCT "su0"."subscription_id") AS "Total Subscriptions" FROM "public"."subscriptions" AS "su0" LIMIT 1000;

 SELECT COUNT(DISTINCT "su0"."subscription_id") AS "Cancelled Subscriptions" FROM "public"."subscriptions" AS "su0" WHERE ("su0"."cancelled_date" IS NOT NULL) LIMIT 1000;

 To complete this analysis within a single query, two subqueries can be utilized:

-SELECT ROUND(100.0*cancelledCount / SubscriptionsCount, 2) FROM ( (SELECT COUNT(DISTINCT subscription_id) AS SubscriptionsCount FROM public.subscriptions) as Q1 CROSS JOIN (SELECT COUNT(DISTINCT subscription_id) AS CancelledCount FROM public.subscriptions WHERE cancelled_date IS NOT NULL) as Q2 )
+SELECT ROUND(100.0*CancelledSubscriptions / TotalSubscriptions, 2) FROM ( (SELECT COUNT(DISTINCT subscription_id) AS TotalSubscriptions FROM public.subscriptions) AS Q1 CROSS JOIN (SELECT COUNT(DISTINCT subscription_id) AS CancelledSubscriptions FROM public.subscriptions WHERE cancelled_date IS NOT NULL) AS Q2 )